How Many Girls Must Die Before Liberia Stops FGM?

 Although the parents filed a lawsuit against the lead Zoe and her three associates, the family is under pressure from them to withdraw the case and settle it in the traditional way.
 It is important to note that, in 2012, the Liberia Ministry of internal affairs issued a ban on Sande Secret Society activities and suspended all Zoe licenses to stop them from operating the Sande Bush schools.
 Despite the ban, however, the traditional leaders continue their activities, including performing FGM.

 This is not the first case of forced FGM.
 In January 2010, Ruth Berry Peal had an argument with two women and was forcibly taken from her home to the bush where she was subjected to forced FGM and threatened with death if she disclosed what she underwent.
 The case went to court and the perpetrators were sentenced to two years imprisonment.
-However, government authorities have yet to arrest them, demonstrating its tacit support for the continuation of FGM.
+However, government authorities have yet to arrest them, demonstrating their tacit support for the continuation of FGM.
 This sends a damaging message that the lives of Liberian girls and women are not worth saving from this extreme violation of their human rights.
-Liberia, Mali and Sierra Leone are the only West African countries that have not criminalized FGM.
+Liberia, Mali, and Sierra Leone are the only West African countries that have not criminalized FGM.

-The Liberian Constitution guarantees the rights of life, liberty and security of person for all.
+The Liberian Constitution guarantees the rights of life, liberty, and security of person for all.
 Liberia has also signed on to a number of international and regional human rights conventions and protocols that call for women and girls to be protected from FGM.
 This includes the UN Convention on the Elimination of Discrimination against Women (CEDAW), and the Protocol to the African Charter on Human and Peoples' Rights on the Rights of Women in Africa (Maputo Protocol).
 The Protocol specifically calls on states parties to take legislative measures to ban all forms of FGM (Article 5).